wultra/sike-java/docs/Readme.md

 ### Generating Keys

-You can generate key pairs using the `KeyGenerator` class:
+Generate key pairs using the `KeyGenerator` class:

 ```java
 KeyGenerator keyGenerator = new KeyGenerator(sikeParam);
 ```

-Before generating a key pair, you need to decide whether the party is `ALICE` or `BOB`.
+Before generating a key pair, decide whether the party is `ALICE` or `BOB`.

 For SIKE, `ALICE` is the server, and `BOB` is the client that initiates the communication.